-The General Data Protection Regulation (GDPR) came into force in the EU on 25th May 2018 and has since been a driving force for improving data protection standards worldwide.
+The Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation)....
+(GDPR) came into force in the EU on 25th May 2018 and has since been a driving force for improving data protection standards worldwide.
 The GDPR was created to protect EU citizens’ Information which relates to an identified or identifiable natural person.....
 The term ‘personal data’ refers to any information relating to an individual that can be used to identify that individual, either on its own or when combined with other information.
 Obvious examples include name, email address and passport number.
 However, less obvious examples also exist such as IP address or CCTV recordings of individuals.

 Crucially for clinical trials, health and medical data is classed as personal data so it is a requirement to comply with the requirements of the GDPR.
 Furthermore, under the GDPR, health and medical data is deemed Personal data which requires more protection because it is sensitive in nature.
 GDPR defines special category data as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, and data concerning health, a person's sex life, or sexual orientation...., meaning that additional layers of protection are required for processing.
 It is also important to note that even if you pseudonymise the personal data used in trials so that individuals are not immediately identifiable, if it is possible to re-identify trial participants using any additional data that you hold, the GDPR will still apply.